Dream Lands Design

 3. Prioritize the Variety

 There are various needs of the employees as no one size fits it all.
-So, every office needs to prioritise variety and create different workspace environments within the office that will add to the flexibility.
+So, every office needs to prioritize variety and create different workspace environments within the office that will add to the flexibility.

 4. Keep Updated About the Technological Requirements